 |The Lottery, Sèvres Manufactory, circ.
 1757 (Metropolitan Museum of Art)|

-When I finished yesterday's column on the Mega Millions lottery, is was 1408 words—twice as long as it needs to be to fit it into the paper.
+When I finished yesterday's column on the Mega Millions lottery, it was 1408 words—twice as long as could fit into the newspaper.
 A few things I thought worth saying ended up on the cutting room floor (and a good thing too; I'd hate to think it was all superfluous tap-dancing and thumb-twidding).

 The part I want to take an extra day to pass along regards the Mega Millions game, and its 302-million-to-one chance of success.
 There are other lotteries, lots of them, most with far, far, far better odds.
 If you really just have to throw your money away so you can hope for things, and the idea is you want to win, you should throw your money away on those.
 You still won't win, but at least you'll have a better chance.

 Since mere argument is ineffective, I tried backing it up with this:

 Think of it this way: If I offered you one of two games, a chance to pick a number between 1 and 1000 with a prize of $1,000, or to roll a die and win $10 if a six comes up, it would be foolish to pick the former game, based on the bigger prize you won't be getting, and not the latter, with its far, far better 1 in 6 odds.
 You're still probably going to lose either game, so go for the one you have the best chance of winning.Lots of conversation about this—people love the lottery, and I don't want them to think I'm some anti-lottery fanatic.
 I just think the lottery is stupid and, though as a rule I don't like to meddle in another person's fantasy, with the vast engine of the media banging garbage cans over its head and huzzahing for the lottery, I feel morally obligated to cough the truth into my fist a few times, just for appearance's sake.